-As a result of the agreement between both OPEC and certain non-OPEC member states in late November 2016 to cut oil production in an attempt to balance the global crude market, benchmark oil prices have risen from a low in February 2016 to current levels in the low US\$60 per barrel.
-This increase in crude oil pricing, combined with lower oilfield service costs present in the current market, has resulted in a continued increase in US and Canadian active rig count throughout 2017.
-Due to the low commodity prices and limited access to capital markets, Canadian Operators were very selective on where to direct their reduced capital budgets for drilling and completions activity.
+In late November 2016, OPEC and certain non-OPEC member states agreed to cut oil production in an attempt to balance the global crude market.
+As a result, benchmark oil prices rose from their lows in February 2016 to the mid US\$70 per barrel in the fall of 2018.
+Since then, prices have seen retracement due to oversupply and global growth concerns with prices for West Texas Intermediate (WTI) settling at US\$45 per barrel at the end of 2018.
+In Canada, differentials between WTI and Western Canadian Select (WCS) widened significantly in 2018 with prices for WCS as low as US\$11 per barrel, largely due to pipeline capacity constraints.
+For Canadian Operators specifically, low WCS prices have resulted in significant reductions in capital spending for the winter drilling season, as evidenced by the reduced rig count noted above.
 In the US, Management expects the majority of the incremental US active on-shore rigs to be reactivated in the Permian Basin as it has enormous resource potential, the strongest well economics and significant capital has recently been raised by Operators for the development of the Permian Basin.

 While oil prices have improved since the second quarter of 2016, natural gas prices have remained relatively weak since their peak in 2008.
-With gas in storage above five year averages, US pricing hubs have quoted spot prices trading around USD\$2.50 - \$2.75 per MMBtu, and the futures curve for Nymex Henry Hub is trading below or at USD \$2.75 per MMBtu for 2018 and 2019.
-Canadian hub spot prices have been even more challenged with AECO trading below \$1.00 per MMBtu, and the futures curve for AECO being more constructive but also trading below \$2.75 per MMBtu for 2018 and 2019.
+Recently there has been some improvement in the US natural gas market with the Nymex Henry Hub spot price averaging US\$3.15 per MMBtu for 2018 and gas storage levels in the US remaining below five-year averages.
+Canadian hub spot prices have been more challenged with AECO trading between US\$0.58 and US\$1.72 during 2018, and the futures curve for AECO trading below \$2.00 per MMBtu for 2019 and 2020.